- Ten Steps for those entering The Pushkin Prizes in Scotland

 Please tick the Special Endeavour Entrant box on the entry form and ask your teacher to include a letter outlining the reasons for your eligibility in this category.

-- Completed entry form, authorised by a responsible adult
+- Completed entry form, signed and authorised by a responsible adult

 - 3 pieces of work

 - Special Endeavour Entrants should include a letter from their teacher

 - Always make and keep a copy - we regret that we cannot return folios